NgocHaiNguyen14/NgocHaiNguyen14/README.md

 **Master(2023-2025):** Data Science - Information and Communication Technology Department - University of Science and Technology of Hanoi (USTH) or Vietnam-France University; **C-GPA:** 14.8/20 (until 10/2024) <br>
 **PhD(...)**
 ## Career
-**2020-06/2023**: <br>
+**2020-06/2023 during bachelor program**: <br>
-- Research: Project contributor of SEFAS (Spatial Equipment Fabrication and Autonomous Systems) laboratory at STI (Space Technology Institute) and project collaborator at iMech (Institute of Mechatronics) (did not graduate). <br>
+- Research: Project contributor of SEFAS (Spatial Equipment Fabrication and Autonomous Systems) laboratory at VNSC (Vietnam National Space Center) and project collaborator at iMech (Institute of Mechatronics). <br>
-- Educating: teacher for individual students (Math), teaching assistant for English classes for communication.
+- Educating: teacher for individual students (Math, CS, AI), ....

-**06/2023-2025**: <br>
+**06/2023-2025 during master program**: <br>
-- Research: Official staff, researcher of SEFAS laboratory (STI), research collaborator at iMech and USTH.
+- Research: Official staff, researcher of SEFAS laboratory (VNSC), research collaborator at iMech and USTH.
-- Educating: Teaching assistant of the subjects: Computer Networks, Numerical Methods, Basic Programming, Informatics, Computational Theory, Machine Learning.
+- Educating: Teaching assistant of the subjects: Computer Networks, Numerical Methods, Basic Programming, Informatics, Computational Theory, Machine Learning ...
 ## Research
 ### Cable climbing robot application for damage identification on suspension bridge cables
-(2021-2023, iMech-VAST, research project) This is a private project, I can not upload full code of the project.
-However, micro-controller program belongs to my part, so the Arduino code in <br>
+(2021-2023, iMech-VAST, research project) This is a private project, and I can not upload the full code of the project.
+However, the microcontroller program belongs to my part, so the Arduino code in <br>
 **Github:** https://github.com/NgocHaiNguyen14/BachelorProjects/tree/main/Cable_Climbing_Robot
 ### Three-Omni-wheeled robot applied for fire detection and early warning
 (2022-2023, SEFAS-STI-VAST, research project) <br>